Notify me

 The Transition Of Focus From Simple Symbols To Complex Reality

 The evolution of the Western Art Tradition can be seen as recently undergoing a major change.
-Read my blog post on what I see as the biggest revolution in the Western Art Tradition for full details of this fascinating development (that no-one seems to have noticed).
+Read my blog post on what I see as the biggest revolution in the Western Art Tradition for full details of this fascinating development (that no-one else seems to have noticed).

 An example of mathematics in art, after this revolution, is fractal art, such as the 3D Mandelbulb fractal: